halfgaar/FlashMQ/README.md

 FlashMQ is a high-performance, light-weight MQTT broker/server, designed to take good advantage of multi-CPU environments.

-Builds (zip and a Debian apt server) are provided on [www.flashmq.org](https://www.flashmq.org).
+Builds (AppImage and a Debian/Ubuntu apt server) are provided on [www.flashmq.org](https://www.flashmq.org).

 Building from source can be done with `build.sh`.
+It's best to checkout a tagged release first.
+See `git tag`.

 ## Docker

 Official Docker images aren't available yet, but building your own Docker image can be done with the provided Dockerfile.

 ```
+# It's best to checkout a tagged release.
+See 'git tag'.
+git checkout <tag name>

 # build flashmq docker image
 docker build . -t halfgaar/flashmq